 - C mid-cycle, no molting feathers on bird - P bird in molt.
-For HYs it can be in body-feather molt; for AHYs it should be in primary molt. - A after a known cycle, but current cycle not known and with no molting feathers on bird.
+For HYs it can be in body-feather molt; for AHYs it should be in primary molt.
+This code can also be used for a bird not actively molting if it is in the suspended phase of a suspended molt, e.g. REVI, but this situation will be very rare. - A after a known cycle, but current cycle not known and with no molting feathers on bird.
 In MAPS used for AHYs given code FAJ.